-- 10.1.
+10.1.
 All memorials are erected at the sole responsibility of the owner and the Council shall not be held responsible for any damage to or caused by the memorial, howsoever incurred.
 The memorial remains the responsibility of the grave owner during the lease period of the grave.
 The Council reserves the right to repair or make safe any memorial which becomes unsafe or falls in to disrepair, and to recover any expenses from the registered owner.
 The Council will undertake routine safety checks on all memorials, and will notify the grave owner at the last registered address of any necessary works to make the memorial safe.
 The grave owner will be given a period of 6 months from the date of the letter to effect the necessary repairs.
 The Council reserves the right to temporarily make safe any memorials that pose a threat until such works are completed.
-If the grave owner does not arrange for the repairs to be made, the Council may repair or remove the memorial at the owner's expense. - 10.2.
+If the grave owner does not arrange for the repairs to be made, the Council may repair or remove the memorial at the owner's expense.

+- 10.2.
 Grave spaces must be kept in a neat and tidy condition, and all litter must be removed from the site. - 10.3.
 All flower holders or other items left on graves must be made of non-breakable material.
 Any items left on graves are at the owners' risk and the Council cannot be held responsible for any damage to them howsoever caused.
-The Council will remove any articles from any grave that are likely to cause risk, damage to the environment, or offence to other visitors to the cemetery or which interfere with the Council's maintenance of the site - Grave owners will be permitted to place personal items on a one foot strip directly in front of the memorial.
-Items should be marked/tagged, so that in the unfortunate instance that they are dispersed, they can be returned to the correct grave.
-Items placed anywhere else on the grave will be removed to allow for cemetery maintenance.
-If the items cannot be repositioned immediately by the memorial stone as defined above, they may be disposed of. - 10.4.
-No trees or shrubs may be planted on graves.
-Only suitable planting such as annual bedding or Spring bulbs will be permitted on traditional graves and in a one foot strip head border of lawn graves.
-The Council will remove any plants that it considers unsuitable or that infringe on other grave spaces or interfere with the Council's maintenance work.
+The Council may remove any articles from any grave that are likely to cause risk, damage or offence to other visitors to the cemetery/burial ground or which interfere with the Council's maintenance of the site.
+Grave owners will be permitted to place personal items on either side of the memorial and/or on a one foot strip to the front of the memorial.
+Grave owners are requested to adhere to this rule so as to enable maintenance of the grass areas without risk of damaging any personal items. - 10.4.
+No trees may be planted on graves.
+Only suitable planting such as annual bedding or small shrubs only will be permitted on traditional graves and in the head border of lawn graves.
+The Council may remove any plants that it considers unsuitable or that infringe on other grave spaces or interfere with the Council's maintenance work.